 In a rush to see as many places as possible, many visitors skip the informative visitors centers, ranger talks or don’t know to download the super helpful

 Apart from the GyPSy App, the visitor centers all offer a ton of useful information, ranger talks and videos to provide more details about the park.
 Plan to stop into the different visitor centers to learn about the different regions of the park.
 For example, the Old Faithful Visitor Center houses the Young Scientist Exhibit Hall with interactive scientific explorations and lessons on how to predict when Old Faithful will erupt.
 Each center offers different exhibits and a different focus, so it is well worth making the time to stop into them all!
+And if you are traveling with kids, don’t forget to pick up the Junior Ranger booklet.

 Top Mistake To Avoid While AT Yellowstone